oxfordmmm/labbox_frontend/README.md

 REACT_APP_AUTH0_AUDIENCE=your-audience
 ```

-Please make sure not to share or copy the `.env` file to any repos.
+Please make sure NOT to share or copy the `.env` file to any repos.
 An for
 `.env` is includine in both the `.gitignore` and `.dockerignore` files for this
 purpose